creativecreature/dotfiles/README.md

 ## Introduction
-I use these scripts to bootstrap new machines, install software and prevent configuration drifts between my workstations.
+I use these scripts to bootstrap new machines, install software and prevent configuration drifts between different laptops I use.

 ## Bootstrapping a new machine
 Just download this repository as a zip file.
 Extract it and run the `bootstrap.sh` script.
-The *bootstrap* scripts should only be ran once.
+The *bootstrap* scripts should only be executed once.
 See the following section for instructions on how to sync the latest changes.

 The bootstrap scripts will: